-Long Term Inclusionof policies in the Local Development Plan 2 that address the impact of coastal change on dwellings and communities.
-Prevention Participate in the Environmental and Climate Change Risk Assessment for Pembrokeshire as it is developed.
-Integration Work with others through Greenways and other partnerships to develop sustainable transport solutions including a network of electric charging points Collaboration Through SDF support innovative sustainability projects that offer wider learning opportunities for the long term and support the Green Growth agenda.
+Long Term Inclusion of policies in the revised LDP that address the impact of coastal change on dwellings and communities.
+Prevention Participate in the Climate Change Risk Assessment for Pembrokeshire as it is developed.
+Integration Work with others through Greenways and other partnerships to develop sustainable transport solutions including a network of electric charging points Collaboration Support innovative sustainability projects that offer wider learning opportunities for the long term and support the Green Growth agenda.
 Involvement Involve people in recording changes to the landscape, monuments and biodiversity in the Park through our changing coast projects and other opportunities.

-Activities of the Authority are empowering more people to deliver National Park purposes and assisting people to discover and enjoy the National Park.
+National Park Management Plan: Activities of the Authority are empowering more people to deliver National Park purposes and assisting people to discover and enjoy the National Park.
 Activities are assisting the creation of a low carbon economy, increasing awareness of climate change and contributing to a reduction in greenhouse gas emissions.